Degree type(s): Bachelor's

 Engineering Science Requirements:

 A total of 40 semester credits of mathematics and science courses at the 200 level or above.
-The University of Mary’s affiliation agreement with the University of Minnesota allows for a variety of different engineering majors.
 Because of the diverse requirements for these majors, the student should note a few pertinent guidelines:

 Students will need to build solid computer skills.